 TREATY OF VERSAILLES

 The signing of the Treaty of Versailles was one of the most significant historical events from the first half of the 20th century.
 First, it formally ended World War I and laid out punishments for Germany.
 While, World War I came to an end on November 11th, 1918 with the signing of the armistice, it was the Treaty of Versailles that truly ended the war.
-The treaty was a document that ended the war between the Allied Powers (Britain, France and the United States) and the Central Powers (Germany and Austria-Hungary).
+The treaty was a document that ended the war between the Allied Powers (Britain, France and the United States) and Germany, which was a member of the Central Powers.
 The Treaty of Versailles was signed on June 28th, 1919 in the Hall of Mirrors at the Palace of Versailles in France.
 The palace was one of the largest buildings in Europe and was used because it provided the space needed to house all of the representatives of the participating nations.
 Second, the Treaty of Versailles is considered to be one of the main causes of World War II.
 For instance, Adolf Hitler rose to power in Germany following World War I based on anger in Germany from the terms of the Treaty of Versailles.
 Therefore, the Treaty of Versailles is a significant document to both the First World War and Second World War.

 WORLD WAR I